revlis975/Fraud-detection/README.md

 # Fraud-detection
-Exploratory data analysis with a decision tree model of 72.5% accuracy of fraud customer detection as part of Verzeo internship major group project in association with Microsoft..
+Fraudulent Customer Detection algorithm for a successful detection of a fraud customer and ranked the most significant features for predicting fraud.